openwisp/openwisp-firmware-upgrader/docs/user/settings.rst

         signal_jitter=120,
     )

-Backoff settings for persistent retries.
+Backoff settings for :doc:`persistent retries <persistent-mass-upgrades>`.

 When an upgrade operation has its ``is_persistent`` flag set and the device is unreachable, the operation transitions to ``pending`` rather